The Parables of Christ II

 English Bible Class (9:30 AM)

 This class helps those who want to improve their English skills while also learning about Christianity.
 The class includes a conversational English and grammar lesson along with studies from Genesis and Psalms.

 Carroll Wynne, facilitator

-This class studies key issues for couples who are considering marriage.
-Interested couples must attend all sessions, and there is a fee to cover the cost of materials.
+This class provides a biblical, Christian perspective on key issues for couples who are considering marriage.
+Interested couples must pre-register as there is a fee to cover the cost of materials.
 This course is required before being married at Tenth.
-Pre-registration is also necessary.
 Contact Carroll Wynne.